Motorola Moto E 1. Gen 2014

 Comparaison, disponibles en ligne, Très courte, Date: 09/22/2014

-Source: Techspot Anglais EN→FR Archive.org version
+Source: Techspot EN→FR Archive.org version

 The Moto E isn’t a device suited to power users.
 It isn’t a device for people that demand the best hardware or a suite of crazy features.
 It is, however, a great entry-level handset that gives you all the necessities in a simple, functional package for a very attractive price.
 Crucially, the necessities aren’t hampered by terrible software or laggy performance, which typically haunt cheap Android smartphones.